What is syphilis?

 Pregnant women with syphilis can give it to their baby, with the risk of stillbirth.

-Despite safer sex campaigns, 4,317 people were diagnosed with syphilis in England in 2014.
+Despite safer sex campaigns, more than 5,000 people a year are diagnosed with syphilis in England each year.

 Stage 1: Primary syphilis